SAP-samples/teched2023-DT261/exercises/ex1/README.md

    	  ![image](https://github.com/SAP-samples/teched2023-DT261/assets/144778626/495718dd-1e64-4d29-9bb5-b91497e2d79c)

-14. Once the job is completed (if necessary, use the ‘refresh’ button to update the status in the Batch Dashboard), you can now continue with the next exercise – Displaying the Implementation Results.
+14. Once the job is completed (if necessary, use the ‘refresh’ button to update the status in the Batch Dashboard), you can now continue with the next exercise – [Viewing the Implementation Results](exercises/ex1#viewing-the-implementation-results).

-## Viewing the Implementation Results
+## Exercise 1.3: Viewing the Implementation Results
 In the previous steps, you have scheduled a job which will implement SAP Notes based on the results of note identification.
 Now, we will view the implementation results.

 1. At the end of the previous step, you would have navigated to the ‘SAP Notes Batch Identification/Implementation Dashboard’.
 You will find the job details with a description matching what you have provided in the previous step.
 Locate the Run for Schedule type ‘Note implementation’.
 You will find a button ‘Implementation Result’ corresponding to this Run.
 Click on the button.